 Cybersecurity events are becoming more and more common.
-Attackers are refining their strategies, and the attacks are becoming more diversified.
-Electricity suppliers experiencing disruptions, petroleum companies shutting down, ransomware running rampant-these can all be traced back to cyber attackers entering company IT and OT systems and causing these systems to malfunction or become unstable, even shutting down and having critical control systems disabled or destroyed.
+Attackers are refining their strategies, and attacks are becoming more diversified.
+Electricity suppliers are experiencing disruptions, petroleum companies are shutting down, and ransomware is running rampant.
+These can all be traced back to cyber attackers making their way into company IT and OT systems and causing these systems to malfunction or become unstable, even shutting down and having critical control systems disabled or destroyed.

-OT systems are particularly vulnerable to cybersecurity attacks due to complexity.
+OT systems are particularly vulnerable to cybersecurity attacks due to their complexity.
 Large systems are difficult to harden against attack.
 Personnel to handle cybersecurity tasks are overloaded or nonexistent.
 The system components that need to be updated or replaced may be very difficult to locate and access by maintenance staff.